CloakedWayne/Monolith_Panels/README.md

 ![2](Images/upside_down.png)

 ## Use:
-- The CAD contains everything that's needed for V2/VT 250/300/350mm with BOM thickness panels (3mm) and is also a good assembly guide.
+- The CAD contains everything that's needed for V2/VT 250/300/350mm with BOM thickness panels (3mm) and is also **a good assembly guide**.

-- It's intended to be used with another layer of 3mm foam tape or with 5mm foam tape paired with 4mm panels (Monolith Gantry stepper protrusion is 3.6mm).
+- It's intended to be used with **another layer of 3mm foam tape** or with 5mm foam tape paired with 4mm panels (Monolith Gantry stepper protrusion is 3.6mm).

 - Feel free to remix the parts for different setups!